-The Teachers' Retirement System of Louisiana (System) earned a 12.1% return on investments (gross of fees using a time-weighted compound return) for the fiscal year ended June 30, 2018.
-This return places the System as the top-performing fund over this time period with a first percentile ranking according to the Wilshire Trust Universe Comparison Service (TUCS).
-In fact, according to (TUCS), the System has been the top-performing fund (first percentile rank) for the last nine consecutive rolling years, returning an annualized 11.53% (gross of fees).
+The Teachers' Retirement System of Louisiana (System) earned a 6.61% return on investments (gross of fees using a time-weighted compound return) for the fiscal year ended June 30, 2019.
+Over the past 10 years, the System has generated annualized returns of 11.03%, making it one of the top performing funds over this time period with a second percentile ranking, according to the Wilshire Trust Universe Comparison Service (TUCS).